marcinstepienpython/mileston_project1/README.md

 - DISPLAY SECTION:

-  - Displaying main content of given sub-page
+  - Displaying main content of given sub-page => eg. news, book form, concerts dates and tickets links.

 - SOCIAL LINKS:

-  - Displaying links to all social platforms related to the band.
+  - Displaying links to all social platforms related to the band (facebook, instagram, twitter).

 USER SCENARIOS:

-1.
+1. Buy tickets: visitors can see 'buy tickets' link right on the main page.
+Apart from 'news' buying tickets will be the most frequent action on the page.
+Users have also special section dedicated to buying tickets for upcomming events.

+2. Book the band for wedding/party: visitors have dedicatted section (book.html) for booking the band for private events.
+In future the section will be upgraded with calendar for viewing possible private shows dates.

+3. Buy album(s): visitors will find dedicated section (albums.html) where they can listen to sample music and buy band's albums on amazon.com.

+4. Learn about the band: visitors will find a dedicated section (band.html) with band's history and info about current band members.
+Sample music and recent band's videos are available to listen/watch.

+5. Check the news: dedicated section (news.html) for updates and press coverage.

 ## Features